ranibasna/Reproducible-research-with-R-/docs/Git.md

     - Type a message in “Commit message”, such as “Commit from RStudio”.
     - Click “Commit”.

 * Pushing from RStudio: Click the green “Push” button to send your local changes to GitHub.
-If you are challenged for username and password, provide them (confirm from command line and the gitrepo the changes).
+If you are challenged for username and password, provide them (confirm from command line and the git repo the changes).

-## Our project
+## Our project organization
 ![](Screenshot 2019-11-26 11.19.12.png)